rmidura/emdigit/README.md

 The included data is available for use under the Creative Commons Attribution 4.0 license.
 You may use or transform the included materials with appropriate credit.

+## Errata

+January 1, 2024: The anonymously authored itinerary _Poste diverse d'Italia, Alemagna, Spagna, e Francia_ which is available in digitized form from the Bavarian State Library and Google Books is most likely misdated.
+Rather than 1550, the itinerary was most likely produced around 1700.
+While labeled within this dataset as SA1550, it should be regarded instead as a later publication.

 ## Built With
 * R
 * Google Sheets